sneri12pic/SystemArchitecture/README.md

 This README blends the codebase overview with the coursework report outline.
 Default port is 8087.

+## Summary
+DE-Store is a distributed store management system (not an e-commerce site) designed to be expandable and adaptive as business needs change.
+It provides core store functions including price control (manager-defined pricing and promotions such as 3-for-2, BOGOF, and free delivery), inventory control (continuous stock monitoring, warehouse sync, automatic re-order requests to HQ, and low-stock warnings), loyalty offers for repeat customers, finance approval via an external “Enabling” buy-now-pay-later portal integration, and reports/analysis generated from accounting activity.

+This prototype is a contract pitch implementation that demonstrates two candidate architectures and a working baseline design:

+**Candidate A (Selected)**: Service-Oriented Modular Monolith + API Gateway A single deployable application with clear bounded contexts (pricing, inventory, loyalty, finance, reporting, notifications) connected via REST/HTTP + JSON through a gateway (/api/**).
+Internally, modules communicate using in-process domain events, with an optional Kafka path for asynchronous messaging (e.g., low-stock alerts).
+This approach delivers fast iteration, strong modularity, and clear seams for future service extraction.

+**Candidate B (Alternative)**: Full Microservices Independent services per capability, DB-per-service, and a Kafka/event backbone behind an API gateway (with auth, rate limiting, and resilience).
+This is not fully implemented here, but the prototype is structured as a stepping stone toward it.

+Why Candidate A was chosen: it provides the best balance for a prototype and early delivery—high modifiability, testability, and deployability in one unit, while keeping the architecture “service-shaped” so it can evolve into distributed microservices as requirements grow.

+The prototype includes working endpoints and a simple UI to demonstrate: pricing rules and price calculation, inventory sync/adjust and low-stock alerts (in-app and optionally via Kafka), loyalty offers, finance portal stub calls, and a reporting snapshot.
+The evaluation highlights strong modular structure and a clear scalability path, while noting intentional prototype gaps such as full authentication/authorization, real email/SMS integration, advanced analytics, and production-grade observability/resilience.

 ## Run Modes
 - Monolith + Gateway (default): `mvn spring-boot:run "-Dspring-boot.run.profiles=monolith,gateway"` (UI and APIs on 8087).
 - With Kafka: add `,kafka` (Kafka must be running): `mvn spring-boot:run "-Dspring-boot.run.profiles=monolith,gateway,kafka"`.